Ayowel/renpy-workflows/README.md

 ### Ensure the translation is up to date

-Be warned when translation files were not updated in a pull request that requires it.
+Be warned when updating the translation files adds new lines.

 | Name | Type | Requirement | Description |
 | :-- | :-- | :--: | :-- |